A topic from the subject of Titration in Chemistry.

 Results and Discussion

 The volume of NaOH solution used in the titration represents the alkalinity of the water sample.
-By comparing the results to established standards, researchers can determine if the water sample meets specific quality criteria.
+Calculate the alkalinity using the following formula: Alkalinity (mg/L CaCO3) = (VNaOH x MNaOH x 50000) / Vsample, where VNaOH is the volume of NaOH used (in mL), MNaOH is the molarity of NaOH (0.1 M), and Vsample is the volume of the water sample (100 mL).
+By comparing the calculated alkalinity to established standards, one can determine if the water sample meets specific quality criteria.
 If the alkalinity is too high or too low, it may indicate chemical contamination or environmental concerns.
+Further analysis may be needed to identify the specific contaminants.

 Share on: